anfjbajfa/web_development/README.md

 # web_development
 The development is still in progress
-springboot project is back-end directory
+Springboot project is back-end directory
-front version for node has to be above 18
+Front-end version for Node.js has to be above 18